karoly-hars/gpt2_episode_summary_generator/README.md

 ### Running the Scrapy spiders/crawlers

 ##### Running the IMDb spider
 Running the IMDb spider is fairly simple.
-It takes two params as input: the path to the output JSON file, and the keywords for the title of the TV show.
+It only takes a set of keywords as input params:

 Examples: